 Medical care must follow medical treatment guidelines from the medical treatment utilization schedule (MTUS) issued by the Division of Workers’ Compensation (DWC).
 These guidelines help doctors give appropriate treatment and help advise you on how to remain active while recovering, including changes to your work environment such as taking a different work assignment or reducing your work hours to help aid in your recovery.

-After you file a workers' compensation claim, your employer or workers’ compensation insurance company has one day to authorize up to $10,000 for necessary treatment while the claims administrator is investigating your claim and deciding whether to approve or deny it.
+After you file a workers' compensation claim, your employer in Fresno or workers’ compensation insurance company has one day to authorize up to $10,000 for necessary treatment while the claims administrator is investigating your claim and deciding whether to approve or deny it.